 Truthfully, I wasn’t aware of this museum until recently.
 All the art in the museum was created by veterans of America’s foreign wars.
 It began as a traveling exhibit by Vietnam vets.
 Former Mayor Richard J. Daley helped find a permanent home for it in Chicago.
 It’s been located in the Six Corners neighborhood since 2012.
 The museum is small and seems to often be short of operating funds, so it may be best to visit while you still can.

 4. McCormick Bridgehouse & Chicago River Museum

 Despite its iconic location, inside the Michigan Ave. bridge, the McCormick Bridgehouse and River Museum still qualifies as one of the off the beaten path Chicago museums.
 Since the entrance is down the on Riverwalk, an untold number of passersby don’t even know it’s there.
+I often mention it to guests as we walk past during the Historic Chicago Walking Bar Tour.
 The museum is dedicated to the history, ecology, and engineering of the Chicago River and its famous bridges.
 We dedicated a whole blog post to this museum a few years back, so I’ll let that do most of the talking.

 5. Polish Museum of America

 Chicago’s Polish neighborhoods are a favorite topic of Chicago Detours, so I just had to mention the Polish Museum of America.
 It’s located in the old “Polish Downtown” in West Town, which we tour on our “Old Polonia and Wicker Park Tour with Food.”
 This off the beaten path Chicago museum has popped up twice before on the blog, so I’ll just refer you to those posts.
 Not many ethnicities can claim as large or proud a heritage as Chicago’s Poles.

 6. A. Philip Randolph Pullman Porter Museum